instructor-ai/instructor/docs/blog/posts/rag-and-beyond.md

 }
 ```

-Notice that we have a list of queries, that route to different search backends, email and calendar.
+Notice that we have a list of queries that route to different search backends (email and calendar).
 We can even dispatch them async to be as performance as possible.
-Not only do we dispatch to different backends (that we have no control over), but you are likely going to render them to the user differently as well, perhaps you want to summarize the emails in text, but you want to render the calendar events as a list that they can scroll across on a mobile app.
+Not only do we dispatch to different backends (that we have no control over), but you are likely going to render them to the user differently as well.
+Perhaps you want to summarize the emails in text, but you want to render the calendar events as a list that they can scroll across on a mobile app.

 !!!
 Note "Can I used framework X?"
-    I get this question many times, but its just code, within these dispatchs you can do whatever you want.
-You can use `input()` to ask the user for more information, make a post request, call a Langchain agent or LLamaindex query engine to get more information, the sky is the limit.
+    I get this question a lot, but it's just code.
+Within these dispatchs you can do whatever you want.
+You can use `input()` to ask the user for more information, make a post request, call a Langchain agent or LLamaindex query engine to get more information.
+The sky is the limit.

-Both of these examples show case how both search providors and consumers can use `instructor` to model their systems.
-This is a powerful pattern that allows you to build a system that can be used by anyone, and can be used to build a LLM layer, from scratch, in front of any arbitrary backend.
+Both of these examples showcase how both search providors and consumers can use `instructor` to model their systems.
+This is a powerful pattern that allows you to build a system that can be used by anyone, and can be used to build an LLM layer, from scratch, in front of any arbitrary backend.

 ## Conclusion

-This isnt about fancy embedding tricks, its just plain old information retrival and query understanding.
+This isnt about fancy embedding tricks, it's just plain old information retrival and query understanding.
 The beauty of instructor is that it simplifies modeling the complex and lets you define the output of the language model, the prompts, and the payload we send to the backend in a single place.

 ## What's Next?

 Here I want to show that `instructor`` isn’t just about data extraction.
 It’s a powerful framework for building a data model and integrating it with your LLM.
 Structured output is just the beginning — the untapped goldmine is skilled use of tools and APIs.

-I believe collaboration between domain experts and AI engineers the key to enable advanced tool use.
+I believe collaboration between domain experts and AI engineers is the key to enable advanced tool use.
 I’ve been building a new tool on top of instructor that enables seamless collaboration and experimentation on LLMs with structured outputs.
 If you’re interested, visit [useinstructor.com](https://useinstructor.com) and take our survey to join the waitlist.

 Together, let’s create tools that are as brilliant as the minds that use them.